dideler/dotfiles/README.md

 I'd love to hear from you if any of my dotfiles came in handy.

-The [link](link) script will link all the dotfiles in this repository to your
+The [link](link) script will symlink all the files in the repository to your
 $HOME (except the ones that are specified to be excluded--see the script).
-The symlinks will contain the same names as the dotfiles in your repo, and mirror the same directory structure (if they happen to reside in directories, e.g. ".config").
+The symlinks will contain the same names as the files in your repo, and mirror the same directory structure if they happen to reside in directories.

+**NOTE:** The script only symlinks files, not directories.

-If you dotfiles that you want to include in your dotfiles repo, you'll have to manually copy/move them over to the repo's directory and then run the script to link them.
+If you have dotfiles that you want to include in your dotfiles repo, you'll have to manually copy/move them over to the repo and then run the script to link them.

 In some situations you may want to add only a few dotfiles in a directory instead of all of them.
 For example, you want to symlink most of your